 An ERISA Bond is required by the U.S. Department of Labor for individuals who manage funds or other property of an employee benefit or 401k plan.
 This fidelity bond helps protect members of the plan against any fraud.

 An ERISA fidelity bond is a type of insurance that protects the plan against losses caused by acts of dishonesty or fraud.
 Dishonesty or fraud includes crimes such as theft, larceny, forgery, embezzlement, misappropriation, wrongful conversion,wrongful abstraction, willful misapplication, and other acts.
-Per the US Department of Labor, deductibles or other similar allowances are prohibited for coverage of losses within the maximum amount for which the person causing the loss is required to be bonded.
+Per the US Department of Labor, deductibles or other similar allowances are prohibited for coverage of losses within the maximum amount for which the person causing the loss is required to have a bond in place.
 In addition, it is important to make sure that the plan is named (or otherwise specifically identified) as an insured party on the bond so that the plan in the event of a loss can be recovered by the bond.

 The bond coverage must be at least 10 percent of plan assets up to a maximum bond amount of $500,000.
 It is unlawful for any employee benefits plan official to handle assets without being bonded.